 The Warwickshire Local Offer can be found here.

 Where children are not making the typically expected progress for their age, Pathways follows the SEND Code of Practice (2015) which includes a process known as Assess, Plan and Review.
 We speak with parents and agree how to best support your child’s learning and development, with a termly individual success plan and review of progress.

-The Inclusion Co-ordinator
+The Inclusion/SEND Co-ordinator